Framework

 To write the data loader in R, name it forecast.json.R.
 Or as shell script, forecast.json.sh.
 You get the idea.
 See Data loaders: Routing for more.
 The beauty of this approach is that you can leverage the strengths (and libraries) of multiple languages, and still get instant updates in the browser as you develop.

-You can schedule builds and deploy your project automatically on commit, or on a schedule.
+You can schedule builds and deploy your app automatically on commit, or on a schedule.
 See deploying for more details.

 Ask for help, or share your feedback

 Please reach out if you have questions or thoughts!
-You can post on the Observable forum, start a GitHub discussion, or file a GitHub issue.
-And if you like Framework, please give us a star ⭐️ on GitHub — we appreciate your support. 🙏
+You can start a GitHub discussion to ask for help or share your work, or file a GitHub issue to report a bug or request a feature.
+If you like Framework, please give us a star ⭐️ on GitHub — we appreciate your support. 🙏